Aetna officelink updates midamerica region

 The Aetna Compassionate Care Program is an enhanced care management program that can help your patients make choices that are best for them.
 It's free to our Medicare Advantage members as part of their benefits.

 You'll find the course anter "Advanced Illness" in the Search box and click "GO."
-Patient support and education

 Our nurse case managers and social workers understand the physical, emotional, spiritual and cultural needs of patients dealing